What are the aims of this leaflet?

 What does scabies look like?

-The rash of scabies is a mixture of scratch marks and tiny red spots; scratched areas may develop crusty sores which can become infected and develop into small pus spots.
-A widespread rash similar to eczema (dermatitis) is very common.
+The rash of scabies is a mixture of scratch marks and tiny red spots.
+Scratched areas may develop crusty sores which can become infected and develop into small pus-filled spots.
+A widespread rash similar to eczema is very common.
 The itchy rash can cover much of the body, but the mites are found mainly in the folds of skin between fingers and toes, the palms of the hands, the wrists, ankles and soles of the feet, groins and breasts.
-The scabies mites burrow into the skin in these areas to lay their eggs.
-The mites burrow into the skin leaving tiny spots and silver coloured lines on the skin.
-Adult mites are tiny, only about 0.4 mm long, appearing through a magnifying lens or dermatoscope as a tiny dark dot lying at the end of a burrow.
+The scabies mites burrow into the skin in these areas to lay their eggs, leaving tiny spots and silver coloured lines on the skin.
+Adult mites are tiny, only about 0.4 mm long which when looking through a magnifying lens or dermatoscope, appear as a tiny dark dot at the end of a silver line.

 How is the diagnosis of scabies made?

-Your doctor will usually be able to diagnose scabies on the basis of the family history and on examination of the rash.
-To confirm the diagnosis the doctor may wish to scrape off a small superficial section of skin to be sent for examination under a microscope.
+The doctor will usually be able to diagnose scabies on the basis of the history and examination of the rash.
+To confirm the diagnosis the doctor may wish to scrape off a small surface section of skin to be sent for examination under a microscope.

 Can scabies be cured?